 3rd Party (3P)

-Please keep in mind that when considering what type of seller you want to be doesn’t lock you into that group for life.
-There are many users who sell on a hybrid model started out in one group and saw the benefits of selling with a hybrid model to help increase traffic and their own footprint.
+Please keep in mind that considering what type of seller you want to be doesn’t lock you into that group for life.
+There are many users who sell on a hybrid model who started out in one group and saw the benefits of selling with a hybrid model to help increase traffic and their own footprint.
+We hope that it cleared up the differences between 1P, 2P, and 3P.
 If you have any further questions regarding selling online and integrating with any marketplace please feel free to ask in our support chat or write us an email.